apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-POLICY.md

     );
     ```
     Relevant parameters are as follows:
-    - storage_resource:  the storage resource of create
+    - `storage_resource`:  the storage resource of create
-    - cooldown_datetime: Data migration time
+    - `cooldown_datetime`: Data migration time
-    - cooldown_ttl: Countdown of the distance between the migrated data and the current time
+    - `cooldown_ttl`: Countdown of the distance between the migrated data and the current time

 ### Keywords